-We may take advantage of these provisions for up to five years from our initial public offering or until such earlier time that we are no longer an emerging growth company.
-We would cease to be an emerging growth company upon the earliest to occur of (1) the last day of the fiscal year in which we have more than \$1.07 billion in annual revenue; (2) the date we qualify as a "large accelerated filer," with at least \$700 million of equity securities; (3) the issuance, in any threeyear period, by us of more than \$1.0 billion in non-convertible debt securities held by non-affiliates; and (4) December 31, 2022.
+We may take advantage of these provisions for up to five years or until such earlier time that we are no longer an emerging growth company.
+We would cease to be an emerging growth company upon the earliest to occur of (1) the last day of the fiscal year in which we have more than \$1.07 billion in annual revenue; (2) the date we qualify as a "large accelerated filer," with at least \$700 million of equity securities; (3) the issuance, in any three-year period, by us of more than \$1.07 billion in non-convertible debt securities held by non-affiliates; and (4) the last day of the fiscal year ending after the fifth anniversary of our initial public offering.

 In addition, Section 107 of the JOBS Act also provides that an emerging growth company can use the extended transition period provided in Section 7(a)(2)(B) of the Securities Act of 1933, as amended (the "Securities Act") for complying with new or revised accounting standards.
 This permits an emerging growth company to delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.

-We have elected to take advantage of the exemptions discussed above, including the extended transition period for complying with new or revised accounting standards.
+We intend to take advantage of the exemptions discussed above.
 Accordingly, the information contained herein may be different than the information you receive from other public companies.

+THE OFFERING

+Share of common stock offered by us shares

+Total shares of common stock to be outstanding after this shares (shares if the underwriters exercise their option in full)

+offering

-THE OFFERING Shares of common stock offered by us 3,000,000 shares Total shares of common stock to be outstanding after this offering shares (shares if the underwriters exercise their option in full) Underwriters' option to purchase additional shares The underwriters have a 30-day option from the date of this prospectus to purchase up to additional shares of common stock from us as described under the heading "Underwriting."
-Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$ million, or \$ million if the underwriters exercise in full their option to purchase additional shares of our common stock, in each case after deducting estimated underwriting discounts and commissions and estimated offering expenses.
+Underwriters' option to purchase additional shares

+The underwriters have a 30-day option to purchase up to additional shares of common stock from us as described under the heading "Underwriting."

+Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$\\$million, or approximately \$ million if the underwriters exercise in full their option to purchase additional shares of our common stock, assuming an initial public offering price of \$ per share (the midpoint of the range set forth on the cover page of this prospectus), after deducting estimated underwriting discounts and commissions and estimated offering expenses.

 We intend to use the net proceeds of this offering to fund research and development, to build out commercial capabilities and for working capital and general corporate purposes, as described in greater detail under "Use of Proceeds."

 Voting rights Holders of our common stock are entitled to one vote for each share held of record on all matters submitted to a vote of stockholder.

 See "Description of Capital Stock-Common Stock" for a description of the material terms of our common stock.

-Risk factors You should carefully read "Risk Factors" beginning on page 15 and other information included in this prospectus for a discussion of factors that you should consider before deciding to invest in shares of our common stock.
-NASDAQ symbol Our shares of common stock are listed on the NASDAQ under the symbol "CLXT."
-The number of shares of our common stock outs and excludes: standing after this offering is based on 27,718,780 shares outstanding as of January 15, 2018 • 1,815,918 shares of common stock issuable u pon the exercise of outstanding stock options under the Calyxt, Inc. Equity Incentive Plan
+Stock exchange symbol

+The number of shares outstanding after this offering is based on shares outstanding as of December 31, 2016 and excludes:

-1,815,918 shares of common stock issuable upon the exercise of outstanding stock options under the Calyxt, Inc. Equity Incentive Plan (the "Existing Plan") and 2,067,514 shares of common stock issuable upon the exercise of outstanding stock options under the equity compensation plan that we adopted on June 14, 2017 in connection with our initial public offering (the "Omnibus Plan") at a blended weighted-average exercise price of \$9.16 per share;
+• shares of common stock issuable upon the exercise of outstanding stock options under the Calyxt, Inc. Equity Incentive Plan (the "Existing Plan") at a weighted-average exercise price of \$ per share; or the consummation of a stock split pursuant to which each share held of record by the holder thereof will be reclassified into shares;

+• shares of common stock reserved for future grants or for sale under the Existing Plan or the new equity compensation plan that we intend to adopt in connection with this offering (the "Omnibus Plan").